Category Archives: Math Mini Sparks

 1. Set up your math mini spark recording page: #52: Super Egg

 3. After watching the videos, click on this link and answer the questions.
-Record how you did on your recording sheet.
+Write how you think you did on the quiz on your recording sheet.

 5. Share your math mini spark recording page with your teacher/EY coordinator.